-1. Value: What value needs to be created off the back of your operating model?
+What value needs to be created off the back of your operating model?
 What’s your end goal?
-Is it clear where and how value is created in your business and who it is that creates the value in your business, as opposed to those who undertake routine activities?
+Is it clear where and how value is created in your business?
+And who it is that creates the value in your business, as opposed to those who undertake routine activities?

-By understanding how your existing business model will be implicated by any of the above outcomes will help the approach in developing your global strategy, allowing you to implement an effective process that considers and brings all these together to help you achieve smoother operations, greater profitability and more sustainable growth.
+By understanding how your existing business model will be implicated by any of the above outcomes will help the approach in developing your global strategy.
+As a result, this will allow you to implement an effective process that considers and brings all these together to help you achieve smoother operations, greater profitability and more sustainable growth.

 What you need to be careful of is challenging too far in one direction or another.
-You need to create a balance as markets change, aligning your products to those changes and continuing to refine your operating model.
+You need to create a balance as markets change.
+Align your products to those changes and continuing to refine your operating model.
 By managing your stakeholders accordingly, you’ll be able to get them to understand the dynamics and agree to support you in nurturing your model.

 Remember, customers reward consistent and predictable performance.
-Your global operating model should drive consistent operating performance regardless of the type of contact you have with customers, their geographic location or your method of delivery.
+Your global operating model should drive consistent operating performance.
+This should be regardless of the type of contact you have with customers, their geographic location or your method of delivery.
 Quality and consistent service delivers value to customers and makes it easier to sell.

-By always reverting back to the Accelerated Strategy© Approach, you will always have continuous flows of communication with your stakeholders and evaluating your operating model after each touch point, ensuring its success.
+By always reverting back to the Accelerated Strategy© Approach, you will always have continuous flows of communication with your stakeholders and evaluating your operating models after each touchpoint, ensuring its success.

-If you’d like to know more about how to implement an operating model into the international arena, get in touch with us today.
+If you’d like to know more about how to implement operating models into the international arena, get in touch with us today.